underhaker/CleanCode/README.md

 # CleanCode
 Repository for Clean Code.
-The task will be the Naive Bayes machine learning algorithm.
+The task will be the Naive Bayes machine learning algorithm and a refactored project.